Causal Inference under Interference through Designed Markets: Simulation

-In this section, we illustrate the theoretical results in Section \ref{sec:estimation} using two simple simulations.
-In the first simulation, we illustrate the robustness properties of the doubly-robust estimators using a simulation of a uniform price auction where bidders values are generated from different distributions.
-In the second simulation, which is of a market for schools with three schools, we show that asymptotically valid confidence intervals for $\tau^*_{\text{GTE}}$ built on the LDML estimator have good coverage for $\bar \tau_{\text{GTE}}$ in finite samples.
+In this section, we illustrate the robustness properties of doubly-robust estimators compared to structural modeling approaches using a simulation of a uniform price auction where bidders' values are generated from different distributions.